 Dallas, TX 75205

-{sbhattacharyya, freemand, tmcwilliams}@smu.edu, craig@caudicum.com, pablo@caudicum.com
+{sbhattacharyya, freemand, tmcwilliams}@smu.edu, {craig, pablo}@caudicum.com

 Abstract.
 In this paper, we present a novel authentication and reputation scoring algorithm for transactors in the cryptocurrency marketplace using historical transaction-level Bitcoin data.
 While the decentralized aspect of blockchain technology on which cryptocurrencies operate has many benefits, the anonymity of users in this space has provided criminal users an alternative to cash for harboring their illicit activities.
 In order to distinguish law abiding cryptocurrency users from criminal users, we characterize and identify historical transaction patterns associated with the ownership of particular coins.
 Historical incidents are analyzed to profile transactions to develop a reputation score.
-We find that [our main numerical result].
-In conclusion, [our main conclusion].
+We find that [our main numerical result]. [our main conclusion].

 1 Introduction

 The global financial market today relies on a centralized system in which an authority, usually a bank, is responsible for validating transactions between parties.
 This model inherently requires involvement of a neutral third party in which the parties taking part in a transaction place trust.
 Moreover, the role of the third party is important in case of any disputes.
-Since ledgers are updated centrally by financial institutions beyond customers’ visibility, disputes can occur during transactions.
+Since ledgers are updated centrally by financial institutions beyond either party’s visibility, disputes can occur during transactions.
 Registered third parties come into play to resolve a dispute between parties based on the circumstances of the transaction along with the applicable laws and regulations.
+THIS DOESN’T MOTIVATE THE NEED FOR A CENTRALIZED THIRD PARTY OR A DECENTRALIZED SYSTEM LIKE BLOCKCHAIN.
+WHY DOES LACK OF VISIBILITY OF THE LEDGER CAUSE PROBLEMS?
+WHY IS THERE A NEED FOR CRYPTOCURRENCIES?
+AND WHAT IS THE PROBLEM YOU ARE SOLVING?
+YOUR PROBLEM IS LACK OF REPUATION DUE TO ANONYMITY OF BITCOIN.
+THIS ENTIRE FIRST PARAGRAPH DOES NOT MOTIVATE YOUR PROBLEM OR EVEN MOVE THE READER CLOSER TO UNDERSTANDING THE PROBLEM DOMAIN.
+IT’S ALL COOL TO KNOW BUT IRRELEVANT TO YOUR STORY.

-With blockchain, discussed in detail later in this paper, a public ledger with complete, irreversible history of transactions are visible to all the members of the network.
+NEED TO INTRODUCE BLOCKCHAIN HERE, DO NOT SAY IN EFFECT “READ THE REST OF THE PAPER TO FIGURE OUT WHAT A BLOCKCHAIN IS”.
+TELL THE READER.
+With blockchain a public ledger with complete, irreversible history of transactions are visible to all the members of the network.
 A consensus on the ledger is the integral feature of a blockchain network that makes third parties unnecessary.
+THE TWO SENTENCES SHOULD BE INTEGRATED LATER.
+THE STORY HERE BEGINS WITH BITCOIN, NOT BLOCKCHAIN.

-With the advent of the first cryptocurrency, Bitcoin, in 2009, the traditional centralized system of financial attestation has been challenged.
-Cryptocurrencies operate within a distributed ledger platform in which transactions are validated by other nodes in the network via public key cryptography [1].
+With the advent of the first cryptocurrency, Bitcoin CITATION NEEDED, in 2009, the traditional centralized system of financial attestation has been challenged.
+Cryptocurrencies operate within a distributed ledger platform in which transactions are validated by other nodes in the network using public key cryptography [1].
 Despite the tremendous potential of establishing a secure environment for global finance, blockchain has afforded terrorist and organized crime entities a less regulated means of laundering money from illegitimate sources.
 Developing a user reputation score for cryptocurrency transactions would enable a marketplace in which buyers and sellers can trust each other.
+THIS FEELS RUSHED AND MORE LIKE A CHANGE IN DIRECTION THAN A MARCH TO A SOLUTION TO A PROBLEM.
+YOUR MOTIVATION SHOULD SET THE PROBLEM DOMAIN – A NEED TO A) KNOW WHAT KIND OF ENTITY YOU’RE DEALING WITH (TRUSTWORTHY OR SOME OTHER METRIC) AND/OR B) KNOW WHAT KIND OF TRANSACTIONS AN ENTITY HAS ENGAGED IN (SPECIFICALLY IF THOSE ACTIVITIES ARE SUSPICIOUS OR CAN BE IDENTIFIED AS POTENTIALLY CRIMINAL).
+ONCE YOU’VE MOTIVATED THE DOMAIN YOU CAN STATE THE PROBLEM (THE SPECIFIC PROBLEM YOU’RE ADDRESSING) AND THEN YOUR SOLUTION TO THE PROBLEM (A REPUTATION SCORE).